JoelTempleman/ConnectedMB/install_instructions.md

 	and the software "Bitvise SSH Client" (https://www.bitvise.com/ssh-client-download)so I can cut and paste.
 On a Mac, you can just use the terminal window and command "ssh connectin@IP-ADDRESS" # Use the password you used when installing the OS:

+	sudo -s		# Move to root power or it won't connect properly!

 	ssh-keygen -t rsa -b 4096 -C "your@email.com" # Just hit enter at the prompt three times to get the defaults. eval "$(ssh-agent -s)"
 	ssh-add ~/.ssh/id_rsa